Rockin' Through the Decades

 Rockin' Through the Decades is a live-action/animated TV special based on characters from Alvin and the Chipmunks.
-It was directed by Steve Karman, produced by Bagdasarian Productions, and premiered on NBC on January 18, 1991.
+It was directed by Steve Karman, produced by Bagdasarian Productions, and premiered on NBC on December 9, 1990.

-The special was released on VHS by Buena Vista Home Video in 1992 as Rockin' with the Chipmunks.
-Most recently, the special has been re-released on September 8, 2009, by Paramount Home Entertainment on the DVD The Very First Alvin Show alongside A Chipmunk Reunion.
-In 1992, it aired on The Disney Channel.
+The special was released on VHS by Buena Vista Home Video in 1992 as Rockin' with the Chipmunks and aired on the Disney Channel the same year.
+On September 8, 2009 it was released on DVD as part of the Paramount Home Entertainment release The Very First Alvin Show, which also included the first episode of The Alvin Show and the 1985 special A Chipmunk Reunion.